Ilies Mimouni, top scorer in the 2024 national pharmacy residency exam

 What's your secret to preparing for the exam?

-Official preparation begins in the second semester of the fourth year—around late March for an exam in December.
+Official preparation begins in the second semester of the 4ᵉ year—around late March for an exam in December.
 Personally, I started much earlier, but in an indirect way.
-Starting in my second year, I decided to be diligent, attend all lectures, and always keep the residency exam in mind.
+Starting in my second year, I made a point of being diligent, attending all lectures, and always keeping the residency exam as my goal in mind.
 In my second and third years, whenever a class was related to the exam curriculum, I tried to delve deeper into the material.

 How did you feel on the day of the competition?

-Paradoxically enough, I wasn’t as stressed as I would have expected.
+Paradoxically enough, I wasn’t as stressed as I would have imagined.
 In fact, I saw it as a relief.
-I had worked so hard that I told myself, “You’re giving it everything you’ve got, and after that, we’ll see.”
-No regrets, because I had done everything I needed to do, even though you’re never 100% ready for everything.
+I’d worked so hard that I told myself, “You’re giving it everything you’ve got, and after that, we’ll see what happens.”
+No regrets, because I’d done everything I needed to do, even though you’re never 100% ready for everything.

-After my senior year of high school, I had no idea what to do.
+After my senior year of high school, I had absolutely no idea what to do.
 At a college fair in Montpellier, I came across the Faculty of Pharmacy’s booth.
-What drew me in was the variety of possible paths: dual degrees, research… Given the COVID-19 situation, this path seemed even more relevant to me; I wanted to contribute to public health.
-I completed a year of the PASS program and chose pharmacy, just as I had originally planned.
+What drew me in was the variety of possible paths: dual degrees, research… Given the COVID-19 situation, this path seemed even more relevant to me—I wanted to contribute to public health.
+I completed a year in the PASS program and chose pharmacy, just as I’d originally planned.

 How do you see yourself in the future?

-I haven’t finalized my specialty yet, but I’m leaning toward clinical laboratory science.
-I see myself working in a public hospital because I love hospital pharmacy, but I’d like to be more directly involved in patient diagnosis.
+I haven’t yet made a final decision on my specialty, but I’m leaning toward medical biology.
+I see myself working in a public hospital, because I love hospital pharmacy, but I’d like to be more directly involved in patient diagnosis.
 Clinical laboratory science offers a wide range of possibilities, and I’m particularly interested in specializing in infectious diseases.

 What advice would you give to future applicants?

-Stay on top of your work; it will save you time.
-Of course, you’ll need to revisit certain topics, but everything you learn over the course of your four years of study will be useful to you.
+Work consistently; it will save you time.
+Of course, you’ll need to revisit certain topics, but everything you learn during your four years of study will be useful to you.

 Cross-reference your sources!
 Don't limit yourself to just one book or textbook; try to understand and learn as much as possible.

 Work hard and stay consistent.
 There’s no secret to it: you have to be willing to make sacrifices.
-The preparation happens in the summer, and it’s tough because you just want to take a break… But don’t give up!
+The preparation takes place in the summer, and it’s tough because you just want to take a break… But don’t give up!
 It’s hard, but it’s so rewarding when you succeed!